Abderrazak Afilal Alami Idrissi: Biography

 In 1948, Idrissi joined the General Confederation of Labour in the days of French Morocco.
 He was exiled in the Sahara Desert from 1949 to 1950 after advocating for teachers' rights.
 He joined the Moroccan Workers' Union before inside dissent grew unbearable and he helped establish the General Union of Moroccan Workers.
 He succeeded Hachem Amine as secretary general of the union in 1964.

 In 1965, Idrissi became one of the founding members of the National Union of Students of Morocco and the Moroccan League for Human Rights.
 From 1977 to 1983, he served on the Parliament of Morocco, where he became President of the Istiqlal Party in Parliament.
 From 1977 to 1992 and again from 1997 to 2002, he served as President of the commune of Aïn Sebaâ.
 In 1990, he became a member of the Consultative Council for Human Rights.
 He was elected in a municipal election on 12 June 2009.

 Family

 His wife Mahjouba Zoubaïri was also elected MP in the 2002 Moroccan general election and the 2007 Moroccan general election in the national list.

-He has five children: Mohamed Afilal, Khadija Afilal, Rachid Afilal, Fatima Zahra Afilal and Moulayhmed Afilal.